/124. Binary Tree Maximum Path Sum

 Output: -1

-Explanation: The maximum path is the single node with value -1.
+Explanation: The maximum path is just the node with value -1.

 Constraints